zhanghai/MaterialEditText/README.md

 ## Usage

-Simply replace your `EditText` with `MaterialEditText`, and `TextInputLayout` with `MaterialTextInputLayout`, then you can enjoy the delightful detail now.
+Simply replace your `EditText` with `MaterialEditText` and `TextInputLayout` with `MaterialTextInputLayout`, then you can enjoy the delightful detail now.

 ## ProGuard